• Jul 22, 2025

 • Recommended Season to visit: Oct.-Feb.

 Are you looking for a beginner-friendly trek to South India?
 A brilliant option is the Tadiandamol Trek in Coorg.
-The path to the top is located in Karnataka and presents easy climbs, open fields, and forests covered with mist.
+The path to the top is in Karnataka and offers easy climbs, open fields, and forests shrouded in mist.
 When it comes to biodiversity, this is the Paradise of Birds.
-The area is well-known to house coffee plantations, so your hiking trip can also be cultural and gastronomic.
+The area is well known for its coffee plantations, so your hiking trip can also be cultural and gastronomic.

 Highlights: